 Sentiment towards silver was very poor back then, even though the price looked to have bottomed out.

-But this is exactly the time that we often see a decent rise in price to push into the Disbelief phase.
+But this is often the time that we often see a decent rise in price to push into the Disbelief phase.
 This is exactly what we saw in late 2019.
 Because Disbelief simply means that the rise in price is not expected to be sustainable.
-So there were few people “on board” as the majority expects the rise to be temporary.
+So there were few people “on board”.
+Because the majority expects the rise to be temporary.

 (For more on the topic of precious metals cycles see: Gold Cycles vs Property Cycles: When Will Gold Reach Peak Valuation?)